dart-atom/dart/_posts/2014-01-03-getting-started.md

 To open the settings for Atom, hit `cmd-,` / `ctrl-,` or select the `Atom > Preferences…` menu item.
-From here you can configure general text editor settings, customize key bindings, customize the theme and look of Atom, and adjust settings for various Atom packages, including the `dartlang` package.
+From here you can configure general text editor settings, customize key bindings, customize the theme and look of Atom, and adjust settings for various Atom packages, including the `dart` package.

 <img src="img/settings.png" width="40%" class="img-centered"/>

-The `dartlang` plugin will attempt to auto-locate the Dart SDK.
+The `dart` plugin will attempt to auto-locate the Dart SDK.
 If it fails, you can adjust your operating system's `PATH` settings and manually run the SDK auto-locate command (`'auto locate sdk'`).
-Or, you can configure the SDK's path in `dartlang` settings section.
+Or, you can configure the SDK's path in `dart` settings section.

 In addition, the `autocomplete-plus` plugin has settings that are useful to customize.
 This plugin controls the UI of the code completion popup.
 From its